Olympus E-M10 III vs Sony A7R

 It is notable that the A7R has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M10 III lacks such a headphone port.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the A7R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R was succeeded by the Sony A7R II.
+Both the E-M10 III and the A7R have been discontinued, but can regularly be found used on eBay.
+The A7R was replaced by the Sony A7R II, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-M10 III better than the Sony A7R or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.